uoa-compsci399-s1-2023/Team-1-Capitalise/README.md

 cd client
 npm install
 ```
-Since we our endpoints only accepts request from the domain https://www.capitalise.space/.
+Since our endpoints only accepts request from the domain https://www.capitalise.space/

-An API Gateway api would need to be created.
+An AWS API Gateway api would need to be created.

 Simply navigate to [AWS API Gateway](https://ap-southeast-2.console.aws.amazon.com/apigateway/main/apis?region=ap-southeast-2) (Changing the region if you wish)
 Then create a proxy endpoint that handles any HTTP request method